-Directive 2011/92/EU (as amended) requires the 'competent authority' (in this case Perth and Kinross Council) when giving a planning permission for particular large scale projects to do so in the knowledge of any likely significant effects on the environment.
-The Directive therefore sets out a

-- procedure that must be followed for certain types of project before 'development consent' can be given. - This procedure, known as Environmental Impact Assessment (EIA), is a means of drawing together, in a systematic way, an assessment of a project's likely significant environmental effects.
-The EIA Report helps to ensure that the importance of the predicted effects, and the scope for reducing any adverse effects, are properly understood by the public and the relevant competent authority before it makes its decision. - An EIA Report was not required to be submitted with the proposal as the scale of development falls below the EIA thresholds.
+- 6 Directive 2011/92/EU (as amended) requires the 'competent authority' (in this case Perth and Kinross Council) when giving a planning permission for particular large scale projects to do so in the knowledge of any likely significant effects on the environment.
+The Directive therefore sets out a procedure that must be followed for certain types of project before 'development consent' can be given. - 7 This procedure, known as Environmental Impact Assessment (EIA), is a means of drawing together, in a systematic way, an assessment of a project's likely significant environmental effects.
+The EIA Report helps to ensure that the importance of the predicted effects, and the scope for reducing any adverse effects, are properly understood by the public and the relevant competent authority before it makes its decision. - 8 The proposal was screened and an EIA Report was not required to be submitted with the proposal as the scale of development falls below the EIA thresholds.